nvim-neorocks/lz.n/README.md

 It is intended to be used

-- by users or plugin managers that don't provide a convenient API for lazy-loading.
+- by users of plugin managers that don't provide a convenient API for lazy-loading.
 - by plugin managers, to provide a convenient API for lazy-loading.

 ![Neovim](https://img.shields.io/badge/NeoVim-%2357A143.svg?&style=for-the-badge&logo=neovim&logoColor=white)